Microsoft Teams App Management

 Before launching Microsoft Teams in their organization, companies should think about Microsoft Teams App Management and how they want to handle the internal app store.
 Based on what we hear from our clients, without a plan, sooner or later concerns will grow and management will start to ask:

-- Which apps are installed, and who is using them?
+- Which apps are installed, and who is using which Teams tool?

 - Are we protected from data loss?
 Could external apps cause security leaks?